 Beacon Rock State Park is a public marina with an accessible pumpout.
 The facility is open from May through October.
 Hours of operations are from dawn to dusk.
 There is a floating dock available year around.
 A Sani Sailor pumpout is available at this facility.
 A slip is available for pumpout usage.
 Access to this pumpout is limited to vessels with a length of no more than 65 feet.
 A stationary pumpout is located on the moorage dock.

-The main campground has 26 tent sites.
+The main campground has 28 standard campsites.
 It is an older camp in a forested setting suited more for tents than RVs.
 There are a limited number of sites that accommodate RVs over 20 feet.
 This campground closes seasonally.

-The Woodard Creek Campground has five utility sites that provide electricity, water, and sewer.
+The Woodard Creek Campground has five full-hookup campsites that provide electricity, water, and sewer.
 The sites have a maximum length of 40 feet.
 These campsites are open year round.

-The equestrian campsites, located at the equestrian trailhead, feature two standard sites that will accommodate a horse trailer each, a hi-line for horses, livestock water and a CXT vault toilet.
+There are two standard equestrian campsites located at the equestrian trailhead that will accommodate a horse trailer each, a hi-line for horses, livestock water and a CXT vault toilet.
 There is no potable water and no electricity.
 Primitive camping fee applies.
-All campsites are first come, first served.

 Winter facilities at the moorage area include two tent sites, one shower and one restroom.
 Overnight moorage and the boat launch are available year round.